 Launched in 2012, Books on Break is an evidence-informed program designed to combat learning loss by equipping elementary school students with books to read during school breaks and keep forever.
 The Books on Break model embodies three core values: choice, quantity, and book ownership.

-Through Books on Break, children are encouraged to choose whichever books they'd like from Book Harvest's selection, regardless of reading level, and keep the books forever.
+Through Books on Break, children are encouraged to choose whichever books they'd like from Book Harvest's selection and keep the books forever.
 They are also encouraged to take several books, ensuring they have enough to accompany them through their school break.

 There are two core components of Books on Break: 1) a partnership with schools to host free book fairs for their students; 2) Well Fed, Well Read, a program born out of the COVID-19 pandemic.

 Book Harvest partners with schools to provide books to students just before summer break, traditionally through "free book fairs."
-These events are set up to enable students choose the books they are interested in even if the books might be below or above their reading level.
+These events are set up to enable students choose the books in which they are interested.
 Students take the books home to keep forever.
 These books help them retain their academic skills and return to school in the fall ready to learn.

 In summer 2019, 16,978 students selected 86,495 books during Books on Break in Durham Public Schools, Chapel-Hill Carrboro City Schools, Orange County Schools, Bladen, and Columbus counties!